The Challenge (TV series): History

 Over time, a playful rivalry developed between the cast of Road Rules and The Real World, with the former occasionally attempting to prank the latter while it was in production.
 During the filming of The Real World: Boston and Road Rules: Islands, the two casts met while the Real World cast was vacationing in San Juan, Puerto Rico.
 Producers set up a face-off where both teams would compete for a cash prize.
 The episode brought in high ratings and this set ideas in motion to produce the spin-off series.
 The series started airing in April 1998 as Road Rules: All Stars, and featured cast members from five seasons of The Real World.
 Another face-off called AquaGames, hosted by Kit Hoover and Mark Long, was between The Real World: Seattle and Road Rules: Down Under and aired as part of those shows later in 1998.

 After Road Rules: All Stars, producers decided to include former cast members of Road Rules in the series as well.
 In the next season, two six-member teams were sent around the world in a competition to see which show could best the other in head-to-head competition.
 The series followed the format for three years.
 Following the successful boom of reality television in the new millennium, from shows like Survivor, producers decided to add new elements to the series.
 2002's Battle of the Seasons was the first season to depart from the previous six-member structure and brought in a large group of former cast members to compete in one location.
 The show added in eliminations, with earlier season incorporated voting off by majority, that eventually changed to elimination competitions between cast members.

-Cast members

-Contestants are various reality television cast members from different television shows.
-Originally the cast consisted of The Real World and Road Rules alumni, and cast who debuted directly on The Challenge, but eventually MTV expanded it to other alumni from other reality shows and networks.